Login

 Goto Hisman to know more.

+To gain a better understanding of the technology, it is important to note that panel benders work on an entirely different principle than press brakes.
 The part remains stationary while the bending tool forms flanges both up and down.
 The part then is rotated as the machine continues through the bending process for all sides, allowing for a very efficient bending process averaging four to five seconds per bend.
 Typically enclosure and flat panel parts are an excellent fit for panel benders.
 Large parts that are difficult to handle on a press brake can be especially good applications as well.

 How Can Panel Bending Increase Bending Capacity and Speed?